Raymond Dalmau: Retirement and coaching years

 In 1985, Dalmau retired from basketball as a player, going on to coaching in the BSN for many years.
 He has also coached in Venezuela for a number of years.

 He had success as coach for the Puerto Rico national basketball team.
 He won gold in the 1989 Tournament of the Americas and a fourth place in the 1990 FIBA World Championship.

 Personal life

 Dalmau is married to Sandra Ortiz.
 They have three sons Christian, Richie, and Ricardo, and one daughter, Natalia.
-All three sons, were played basketball players in the BSN and also were part of the Puerto Rico national team.
+All three sons were basketball players in the BSN and also were part of the Puerto Rico national team.

 In 1993, Dalmau was diagnosed with colon cancer, from which he recuperated.
 During a 2005 television show where he and Eddie Miró were being introduced as spokesmen in Puerto Rico for colon cancer, he quipped that, at his age, he can still jog everyday from Santurce to past the Luis Muñoz Marín International Airport in Isla Verde, which constitutes a considerable distance (more than five miles).
 On June 16, 2008, a project was approved by the Puerto Rico House of Representatives, in which Dalmau's name was going to be used for a coliseum being built in Quebradillas.